 Ask: How would this rabbit feel if you were to touch it?
 (Soft, furry)

 Now have them touch it.
 Touch the screen or the paper or whatever you are using to look at the painting.
 Hmmm, it doesn’t feel soft and furry at all!
 It feels slick and smooth.
-Discuss the difference between texture in real life and texture in paintings.
+Discuss the difference between texture in real life and in paintings.
 Talk about the techniques and tricks Durer used so we would “feel” the softness of the rabbit just by looking at it.
 His work is a perfect example of this because of the incredible detail he put into each bit of fur.

-Now send the kids off on their texture scavenger hunt.
+Now send the kids off on their scavenger hunt.
 Find things in the house that represent each texture word and draw pictures of them.

-When we did this exploration my son really latched on to the assignment and found our scaly goldfish and then drew a fish with crayon, going back over it with oil pastels to make each individual textured scale.
+When we did this exploration my son really latched on to the assignment and found our scaly goldfish and then drew a fish with crayon, going back over it with oil pastels to make each individual scale.
 Using the two different layered media really added to the depth and texture of his picture.

 At the dinner table we almost always have a discussion involving what we learned that day.
 My 4 year-old daughter began the discussion and said, “Rabbits are furry, and even if they aren’t really, we can draw them so they are!”
 Well said, Isabel.
 Lesson learned.
 I think.

 Learn lots more about texture and how it plays a role in art in Layers of Learning Unit 1-13.
+Then check out these others articles to learn how to write a homeschool portfoilio and also a topographical map project that will always stand out in your kids’ minds.